 I just told them you have to do something.
 You've got to find her.
 And, they said they searched all over Canada.
-I know there was something wrong when she didn't contact any of us, and I just want to be here in support for the McPherson family, because I know that a lot could have been done.
+I know there was something wrong when she didn't contact any of us, and I just want to be here in support for the McPherson family, because I know that a lot

+1 could have been done.
 That's all I've got to share.

-1 2 MS. MARY CRATE: These girls that sit here and talk about their beautiful sister, I took care of these 3 girls when they were small.
+MS. MARY CRATE: These girls that sit here 2 3 and talk about their beautiful sister, I took care of these 4 girls when they were small.
 I babysat them.
-I partially 4 5 raised this one here.
-I babysat these girls and watched them grow up.
+I partially raised this one here.
+I babysat these girls and watched 5 6 them grow up.
 Myrna, too.
-She was my baby, my baby girl, 6 and I didn't even know that she just disappeared into thin 7 air until one of the -- until Laurie, her sister, came and 8 told me that they couldn't find Myrna.
-And, it's really 9 hard not knowing where your child is, your cousin, you know?
-10 11 It's hard when you don't know where our people are, when 12 they go missing.
-I'm here to support my girls, try to be 13 14 strong for them, too.
+She was my baby, my baby girl, and I didn't even know that she just disappeared into thin 7 air until one of the -- until Laurie, her sister, came and 8 9 told me that they couldn't find Myrna.
+And, it's really hard not knowing where your child is, your cousin, you know?
+10 It's hard when you don't know where our people are, when 11 12 they go missing.

+I'm here to support my girls, try to be strong for them, too.
 I thank you for listening to them tell their story.
-And, the McPherson family, we support you 15 also.
+And, the McPherson family, we support you also.
 Migwetch.

-16 17 MS. CHRISTA BIG CANOE: Elora, can I ask a couple more questions?
-The family has been talking about 18 Traigo.
+MS. CHRISTA BIG CANOE: Elora, can I ask a

+couple more questions?
+The family has been talking about

+Traigo.
 Can you tell me who Traigo was?
-19 20 MS. ELORA SINCLAIR: Traigo Andretti was the man that brutally murdered my Auntie Myrna, so much so that 21 22 I had to go into ceremony to -- I had to go into ceremony to 23 -- I had to go into ceremony to cherish whatever little 24 memory I had of her, because that's not how I wanted to remember.
-The way the media presented my auntie's murder

-1 was in such gruesome detail.
+20 MS. ELORA SINCLAIR: Traigo Andretti was the 21 man that brutally murdered my Auntie Myrna, so much so that 22 I had to go into ceremony to -- I had to go into ceremony to 23 -- I had to go into ceremony to cherish whatever little 24 memory I had of her, because that's not how I wanted to 25 remember.
+The way the media presented my auntie's murder was in such gruesome detail.
 I'm sorry.
-That's not 2 something I wanted to remember her by.
-But, this man was a 3 vile, evil being, and had he been investigated thoroughly, 4 then he wouldn't have taken just from my family but from 5 theirs as well.
+That's not something I wanted to remember her by.
+But, this man was a vile, evil being, and had he been investigated thoroughly, then he wouldn't have taken just from my family but from theirs as well.
 I don't want to talk about him.

 6 MS. CHRISTA BIG CANOE: That's okay.
 Patty, 7 you had mentioned the trial.
-Can you tell us and you 8 don't have to go into great detail, but can you tell us a 9 little bit about what you recalled from the trial, if 10 anything?
-11 LORNA'S AUNTIE PATTY: Traigo Andretti was 12 charged and tried originally in Vancouver with Jennifer 13 McPherson's murder.
-And then it was through that 14 investigation that he also confessed to murdering my cousin 15 Myrna.
-16 During the trial process, he would basically 17 mock us.
+Can you tell us -- and you 8 don't have to go into great detail, but can you tell us a 9 little bit about what you recalled from the trial, if 10 anything?

+LORNA'S AUNTIE PATTY: Traigo Andretti was charged and tried originally in Vancouver with Jennifer McPherson's murder.
+And then it was through that investigation that he also confessed to murdering my cousin Myrna.

+During the trial process, he would basically 16 17 mock us.
 He'd come into the courtroom smirking, sneering.
-18 He would plead guilty.
-Like, he would tell us he would 19 plead guilty, and then we get the court, and then the court 20 would tell us, "Well, he changed his testimony."
-Or, "He 21 changed his mind.
+He would plead quilty.
+Like, he would tell us he would 18 plead guilty, and then we get the court, and then the court 19 would tell us, "Well, he changed his testimony."
+Or, "He 20 changed his mind.
 He's not going to plead guilty."
-And, 22 we'd go back again, this time to a higher court.
-And, 23 again, the same thing.
-24 Three different times we were told he was 25 going to plead guilty, and three different times when we got there, we were told he changed his mind and that he's 1 2 pleading not quilty.
+And, 21 we'd go back again, this time to a higher court.
+And, 22 again, the same thing.
+23 there, we were told he changed his mind and that he's pleading not guilty.